pacifikus/shurl/README.md

 To run unit tests and integration API tests via [pytest](https://pytest.org/) run `pytest tests`

+#### Load testing

+To run load tests via [locust](https://locust.io/) run application, then run `locust -f locustfile.py`, go to `localhost:8089` and specify parameters of the test:
+- number of users
+- spawn rate
+- API host

+You can observe and download these metrics:
+- RPS
+- Min/Max/Median/Average response time
+- Failures count

 ### Documentation

 You can find Swagger documentation at the `/docs` endpoint